AmrEmad1/Comprehensive_Sales_Analysis_Looker_Studio/README.md

 The dashboard presents key sales metrics and trends, allowing users to analyze performance across different dimensions such as region, category, segment, and time.
 It uses a dark theme with teal accents for improved readability and visual appeal.

-# Looker Studio Dashboard: Executive Summary & Overall Performance
+# Executive Summary & Overall Performance

-This Looker Studio dashboard provides a high-level overview of sales performance, enabling quick insights into key metrics and trends.

 ## Overview